|

 examination.
 Do not make plans to

-day/time shall not be honored.
+presented difficulty.
 SPECIAL NOTICE: Due to the online

 educational environment we are experiencing, many instructors of other